T-Al-D/Rock-Paper-Scissors-Lizard-Spock_Game/README.txt

-This was a bonus assignment.
+This was a bonus assignment (Uni Kassel, Germany).

 I liked how it turned out, therefore I wanted to share it.